 - A search for "research methods" in Explore Courses will give you some idea of the range of methodology courses offered by different departments and programs.

-- Discuss your course choices with UAR Academic Advising Directors and research staff.
+- Discuss your course choices with Academic Advising Directors and research staff.

 International Travel Requirements

-A project that involves international travel must provide as an Appendix to the grant proposal thoughtful responses to "Required information about international travel".
-Ensure that your travel complies with the Provost's International Travel Policy for undergraduates and UAR's project eligibility guidelines.
+Furthermore, ensure that your travel complies with the Provost's International Travel Policy for undergraduates and Undergraduate Research's project eligibility guidelines.
 Use the "OIA Travel Checklist" as a start.
 Refer also to the travel-related resources below as you construct your travel and safety plans.